 Eastern Michigan University's Master's Program in Orthotics and Prosthetics is a five semester program starting in the fall semester and concluding upon the completion of the spring semester approximately eighteen months later.

-- 6 hr.
-Math; College Algebra and Trigonometry or Geometry are recommended
+- Math; College Algebra and Trigonometry or Geometry, minimum

 In addition, The following courses are recommended, but not required: